Low-Latency HLS (LL-HLS), CMAF, and WebRTC: Which Is Best?

 LL-HLS runs a latency of 2-8 seconds, a remarkable reduction of the up-to-30-seconds latency in traditional streaming protocols.
 Several LL-HLS protocol features make that possible, including the use of partial segments to distribute media files, delta playlists that prioritize low-latency segments, and preload hints that help clients anticipate which data to download next.

-This article explains the basics of the LL-HLS protocol and shines a light on how it compares to two other popular streaming formats: the Common Media Application Format (CMAF) and Web Real-Time Communications (WebRTC).
+This article explains the basics of the LL-HLS protocol and compares it to two other popular streaming formats: the Common Media Application Format (CMAF) and Web Real-Time Communications (WebRTC).

 Related content: a practical guide to HTTP Live Streaming